 Health in Adult Life

 Health in adult life is partly shaped by a healthy start in life.
 It is also affected by external factors and behaviours.
 Some external factors, such as housing and employment, are closely linked to inequality and environmental hazards.
-Their impact can be significant, with the costs to the NHS of poor housing estimated at £1.4bn/year for example, and homeless people typically dying 30 years younger than the general population.
+Their impact can be significant, with the costs to the NHS of poor housing estimated at £1.4bn a year for example, and homeless people typically dying 30 years younger than the general population.

 Health is affected by behaviours like smoking, exercise, and social isolation.
 While these are partly personal choices, they can also be influenced by where and how people live.
 These behaviours can increase the risk of long-term conditions like cancer and heart disease.
 Taking steps in adulthood, such as eating a healthier diet, not smoking, drinking less alcohol, being active for at least 150 minutes a week, keeping a healthy weight, and reducing exposure to air pollution through active travel, can help reduce these health risks for both individuals and society.